Trick? Or Treat? Why Pets Shouldn’t Eat Chocolate

 Yes, eating chocolate can be deadly for your dog, but it depends on the amount and type of chocolate eaten and your pet’s size.
-For example, if your 60-pound Labrador retriever eats a 1.5-ounce Hershey’s Milk Chocolate bar, he may only experience mild stomach upset — if that.
+For example, if your 60-pound Labrador retriever eats a 1.5-ounce Hershey’s Milk Chocolate bar, he or she may only experience mild stomach upset — if that.
 But if your 10-pound Yorkie mix snacks on a 1.5-ounce Hershey’s Special Dark chocolate bar, you’ll want to contact your veterinarian right away.

 What are the signs of chocolate poisoning in dogs?

 Signs of chocolate toxicity will depend on the amount and type of chocolate ingested, and can range from simple stomach upset to life-threatening problems.
 For many dogs, the most common signs are increased thirst, vomiting, diarrhea, panting and restlessness or hyperactivity.
 However, with larger ingestions, signs can include a racing heart rate, irregular heart rhythm, muscle spasms (tremors) and even seizures.

 If you think your dog has eaten chocolate, don’t wait for symptoms or signs to appear.
 While signs can be seen as early as an hour after ingestion, they can take six to 12 hours to show up.